laffengas/content-credits/README.md

 # Laff Content Credits

-Catalog of contributors involved in my content creation.
+Catalog achknowledging the contributors and resources featured in my content.